 Back in 2012, Kate Middleton was out sunbathing without a top, and a photographer with a long lens camera snapped a photo of her half-naked.
 This photo was subsequently published in a French magazine, leading to widespread outrage.

 But Trump didn’t see it as a big deal.
-On Twitter, he blamed the victim, saying that Kate Middleton shouldn’t have been out sunbathing and that she only has herself to blame.
+On Twitter, he blamed the victim, saying that Middleton shouldn’t have been out sunbathing and that she only has herself to blame.

 Next: Trump made this shocking comment about a woman running against him (no, not Hillary Clinton).